Seitanas/kvm-vdi/guest_agent/README.md

 Based on oVirt credential provider library and oVirt guest agent.

 copy `OVirtCredProv.dll` from `Windows/bin/yourarch` to your Windows VM system32 folder.
 run `Register.reg`

 copy `oVirtGuestService` folder to your Windows VM.
 Execute `OVirtGuestService.exe -install`

-**Linux**

-apt-get install kdebase-workspace-dev libqt4-core libqt4-gui libqt4-dbus libpam-dev libqt4-dev
+Ensure, that "oVirt Guest Agent Service" is running and configured to start automatically.